dnkolegov/bigipsecurity/README.md

 ## Vulnerability Search

-[Vulners.com](https://vulners.com) service can be used for search of known vulnerabilities of the BIG-IP systems.
+[Vulners.com](https://vulners.com) service can be used to search known vulnerabilities of the BIG-IP systems.

+The examples of requests:
-The base request is `affectedSoftware.name:"BigIP" or affectedSoftware.name:"BIG-IP"`.
+- `affectedSoftware.name:"BigIP" or affectedSoftware.name:"BIG-IP"`
+- `type:F5`

 You can find additional information [here](https://vulners.com/#help).

 ## References